Our Values do not sit at the peripheries of our business;

 You may be concerned that our food standards are under threat due to the future trade deals the UK may make after exiting the EU.
 Infinity Foods values do not sit at the peripheries of our Co-operative; for 50 years our values have always been at the core of our ethos, this is our bottom line and what motivates our Co-op both in the now and for the long-term.
 Infinity Foods has been committed to providing an extensive range of high-quality natural & organic vegetarian foods from the outset.
 We will continue to advocate for the highest welfare for animal rights, worker rights and positive environmentally sound sourcing.

 Infinity Foods Co-operative Ltd statement on future tradingRead more

 The Brighton Natural Health Centre (BNHC) is a registered charity founded by Infinity Foods in 1981.
 At the centre in the North Laine beside our shop, they offer a wide variety of activities to promote individual, community and planetary health.

 The centre runs classes that are accessible to everyone.
-Their classes include yoga, meditation, Pilates, Tai Chi and lots more.
+Their classes include yoga, meditation, Pilates, Qi Gong and lots more.
 They also, arrange free community talks on human and planetary health and run a low cost/free to access a range of classes, including classes for refugees.

 Infinity Foods is a worker co-operative: democratically run by its workers for its workers.
-From the outset Infinity Foods has been committed to providing an extensive range of high quality vegetarian foods.Read more
+From the outset and for over 50 years Infinity Foods has been committed to providing an extensive range of high quality vegetarian foods.Read More

 Many of our products now bear the widely recognised ‘Fairtrade’ label, an independently audited consumer label that guarantees a fair deal for producers in the developing world.
 We stock as wide a range of products with the ‘Fairtrade’ label as possible.Read more